 As a father, I often ask myself the question, “what can I do to show my son the way?”.
 I wouldn’t want to be a father that will spend his retirement trying to make up for my shortcomings during his boyhood.
 No, I want to be present in his life here and now.
 I want to drive him to school, help with homework and take him for playdates.
 I want us to attend judo lessons together and when he is of age we will be grooving side by side in the same nightclub.
 I want him to look at me as I looked at my father and say “this is the man I want to be”.
 And if he grows into a different man I can still have a pint peacefully, satisfied that I gave it my best shot.

-A son needs a father figure and raising one is no piece of cake because fatherhood is a nondelegable duty which requires emotional and interpersonal skills.
+A son needs a father figure and raising one is no piece of cake because fatherhood is a nondelegable duty that requires emotional and interpersonal skills.
 You have to be authoritative without being authoritarian.
 You should be soft enough to pamper your boy and firm enough to correct him.
 You have to find a balance between motivation and placation.
 You should be able to tell your son that it is possible to do everything in his power and still fail to reach a target.
 But also let him know that you will be there to support him, to give that soothing pat on the back.

 And finally, you have to know when to scale back your expectations.
 When Music begins to relegate Physics and Arts is preferred to Maths, then it is time to encourage him to be the person he wants to be and watch him excel.